 - Art and design.
 As previously mentioned, many people with ASD are very visually oriented and excel at creating 2D or 3D images.
 These skills can be translated into a variety of creative or industrial careers including animator, CAD designer, photographer, architect, illustrator or artist.

 - Manufacturing.
 Many people with autism perform best in a structured environment.
 These individuals may excel at jobs in manufacturing, a field that relies on consistent, routine processes.
-If your child enjoys tasks that involve assembling components, he or she may interested in a career as a machinist, baker, fabricator, machine operator, woodworker, assembler or welder.
+If your child enjoys tasks that involve assembling components, he or she may be interested in a career as a machinist, baker, fabricator, machine operator, woodworker, assembler or welder.

 - Information technology.
 Many IT positions are very specialized and performed “behind the scenes,” which may be appealing to someone with autism.
 To identify appropriate roles, pay attention to the way the employer describes both the position and work environment.
 People with ASD can excel in roles like network engineer, web developer, web designer, software engineer and database administrator but would be wise to avoid positions that are described as “client-facing” or that operate in an “agile environment.”